So the Government is proposing a carbon tax on flights.

 Well, in theory yes, but on closer inspection this isn’t a carbon tax at all, but a carbon offsetting programme, which turns out to be voluntary – opt out rather than opt in, but still.

-The trouble is that carbon offsets are too often seen as a free pass: I pay for the pollution, therefore I am entitled to keep producing it.
-Or the less smug, I can just pay into this scheme and it undoes all the damage from my flight, right?
-Unfortunately, no. If it seems too good to be true, it probably is.
-The truth is that the only way to actually reduce emissions is not to fly in the first place.
+The trouble is that carbon offsets are too often seen as a free pass: if we pay for the pollution, surely we are entitled to keep producing it?
+Or they are erroneously seen as undoing the emissions from our flights.
+Unfortunately, if something seems too good to be true, it probably is.
+The truth is that the only way to reliably reduce emissions is not to emit them in the first place.

 Offsetting is like bailing out a boat without plugging the hole.
 We cannot keep pumping CO2 into the atmosphere at the current rate, a rate that will only increase with planned airport expansions.
 There is simply not enough room on this planet to plant enough trees to compensate.